Create a professional CV now!

 A — Chemistry, Biology, Art, French

-You are scarce on work experience, but you have been around.
-You have done things.
-Think about things you did as part of your school, extracurricular activities, volunteering or hobbies, that showcase the skills as you will be using in your new job.
+You are short on work experience, but you’re not helpless.
+Think about school experience, extracurricular activities, volunteering, or hobbies that showcase the skills you will be using in your new job.

 Applying for a data entry job?
 Something as simple as playing many computer games can be an advantage if you take a typing speed test to prove it.
 If you have sporting achievements, they can show leadership and teamwork like no other.

-Try to list a mix of hard and soft skills in your CV for a 16-year-old.
-Hard skills are teachable abilities such as IT skills.
-Soft skills are people skills such as teamwork or effective communication.
+List a mix of hard and soft skills in your CV for a 16-year-old.
+Hard skills are teachable abilities, such as IT skills.
+Soft skills are people skills, such as teamwork or effective communication.

 If you are really struggling to fill the page, consider adding a sentence of explanation of your achievements in those skills to each bullet point.

-Here is where you get to stand out a little bit.
 Most 16-year-olds will have no idea how to do this correctly.
-They will list a few words about their normal, kid hobbies & interests.
-You must think about what shows the employer transferable skills and a strong work ethic.
+They will list a few words about their normie hobbies & interests.
+Instead, think of activities that show the employer transferable skills and a strong work ethic.

 Volunteering is something that 82% of managers consider in their choice.
 Awards show achievement.
 Sporting successes show teamwork.
 Languages are always good.
 All those things together show you can multitask.